chasm/p0/sprint-1/intro-to-html/README.md

 ### Markup

-HTML is <strong style="color:red">not a programming language</strong>.
+HTML is <strong style="color: red">not a programming language</strong>.
 Programming languages are used to create algorithms, which are logic processes for solving problems.
 One of the programming languages that we'll be using in this course is **JavaScript**.

-A <strong style="color:red">Markup language</strong>, in contrast, is essentially a system for labeling things on the page.
+A <strong style="color: red">Markup language</strong>, in contrast, is essentially a system for labeling things on the page.
 For example, if I want to indicate that a block of text is a paragraph, I could mark it up like this:

 ```html
 <p>